ilyeshadji/Assignments/README.md

 ##### 7. Add the variable `SRC_PATH` to your environment files.
 This should be the path to the `src` folder of this project.

-## **NB:** There is a key.pem in the source files; RSA key for the generation of the token, this should never be there for security concerns
+## **NB:** You'll find key.pem in the source files; RSA key for the generation of the token, this should never be there for security concerns

 ### Backend (JAVA) + Frontend